 I didn’t finish high school!
 It feels like a confession of sorts to admit that, but it is true.
 I am a high school drop out.
 School for me was a struggle.
 I didn’t like being there, I felt bored a lot of the time, and found myself escaping anyway I could, physically and mentally.
-I was really good at it.
-So much so that the words “head in the clouds”, ” if she spent more time listening and less time daydreaming” blah blah blah……..appeared on many of my report cards.
-Because of my lack of interest in school, I missed many many days, and I feel lucky that I was able to disappear as much as I did without too much trouble.
+I was really good at it, so much so that the words “head in the clouds”, ” if she spent more time listening and less time daydreaming” blah blah blah……..appeared on many of my report cards.
+Because of my lack of interest in school, I missed many, many days, and I feel very fortunate that I was able to disappear as much as I did without too much drama.
 I would go walkabout, down to the river, or follow the railway tracks.
 I found bones, and ruins and I’d go to the beach to walk the bluff.
 I loved leaving early and just seeing where the day would take me.
 I discovered tunnels, dirt paths that lead to creeks.
-I learned so much at my “school” much of my current activist mind germinated during this time.
+I learned so much at my walk-a-bout education, much of my current activist mind germinated during this time.
 I remember taking a drink from a creek and tasting chemicals in the water.
 I followed the pipes that lead to factories making I don’t know what, but polluting the local waterways.
 I remember feeling sad.

 Things changed when I was around 13.
-We got a new English/ music teacher who was initially scheduled to be at our school for one term but ended up returning for 3 years.
+We got a new english teacher who would later teach music also.
+She was initially scheduled to be at our school for one term but ended up returning for 3 years.
 She changed my life and the lives of everyone in her classes.
-She was just one of those people who was uplifting in her way of being.
+She was one of those people who was uplifting in her way of being.
 In her own words, she said she was “a teacher and not a Teacher”.
 I went from dreading school to turning up early and waiting by the gate till she arrived.
-I learned so much from Mrs. McDonald, but if I was to go to the heart of it, I would say she taught me to trust myself.
-I know that behind what she was teaching us was a structure, but the way she presented that structure was so real and honest.
-It was through her inspiration that I understood that this life is a path, and we can choose which path we should take.
+I learned so much from Mrs. McDonald, but at the heart of it, I would say she taught me to trust myself.
+I know that behind her teachings was a structure, but the way she presented that structure was so real and honest.
+It was through her inspiration that I understood that this life is a path, and we can choose which path we take.
 She really cared about us and we felt it.
 Kind of a big deal in a school of 1400 kids.

 When I turned 16, my life took an unanticipated turn, I joined a band.
 Every teenager’s dream!
 I was lucky enough to look older than I was, which enabled me to get into music venues and play until all hours.
 At 17 I moved out of home, and not because I had an awful home life, my parents were amazing, and my life at home was perfect, it’s just that I knew I needed to go.
 I had to follow my heart.

 By the time I hit my mid 20’s, I had played in a few bands, been involved in theater, and got into university to study jazz.
+Yep, even a high school drop out can get into Uni.
 Later a group of friends and I started a band along with our first independent record label.
-We were writing, recording and touring the world.
+From writing and recording to touring the world.
 It was a real grassroots effort, and we relied heavily on the kindness of others.
 To me, I felt like I was attending an amazing University the whole time.
 I have traveled the world as a touring musician and pilgrim.
 Together with my friends, we grew in ways that go beyond words.
-We traveled this path for 12 years and finally, in 2006, it was time again to make a turn.
+We traveled this path for 12 years.
+During this time I experienced two life changing events.
+I met the person that would become my wife, and I met mediation study and practice.
+In 2006, it was time again to take a turn.
+Fruit stopped touring and I stayed in America.
 Over the next 7 years, I continued to work as a musician and started another independent label.
-This time I helped others to tour internationally.
+This time I worked solo and as a duo with The Wild Cellist from Canada, and I helped others to tour internationally.
 It was a different experience to go at it alone.
 I started to really see my strengths and weaknesses magnified, and it was confronting, fun and sometimes scary.
-One thing that had bugged me about being a musician this whole time, was the amount of self-promotion you needed to do to get work.
-I think that has been the most difficult part of this whole amazing experience.
-I can safely say I hated it.
-So in 2013, I decided to take another turn.
-I applied for a “real” job.
+Finally, I was ready for another adventure so in 2013, I decided to take another turn.
+I applied for a job where someone else was the boss.
 This was a job working with seniors in an Adult Day Program.
-I loved this job because I got to spend the day focusing on other peoples needs.
+I loved it because I got to spend the day focusing on other peoples needs.
 Through various changes and shifts, I became the Director of this program in 2016 and am still working their today.
 All of these turns on my path have helped me discover that I am most inspired when I am working in ways that help others.
-I love coming up with ideas and creating things, so much so that it can be really annoying for anyone who is hanging around while I’m on a roll. 🙂
+I love coming up with ideas and creating things.
+It was actually one of my previous subcontractor jobs back in Australia, to come up with ideas as part of a think tank.

-This is where making websites and helping people find them, comes into the picture.
-Over the years I have stayed connected and inspired by technology, and have made countless sites for my own projects, and, I have created sites for friends who kind of suffer from the same aversion to self-promotion that I do.
-I love looking at the amazing things that other people are doing and sharing that with others.
-I understand the challenges of being an independent artist in whatever genre or medium you are working in and I want to help.
+Over the years I have stayed connected and inspired by technology, and have made countless sites and videos for my own projects and for friends.
+I love working with amazing people who are creating amazing things and sharing that with others.
+I understand the challenges of being an independent artist in whatever genre or medium you are working in, and I can help.
 We are all human, and we are all creative, and I feel so happy to help people find those of you who want to be found.

-I hope you enjoy this website and if there is anything I can do to help you on your journey, I am here.
+I hope you enjoy this evolving site, and if there is anything I can do to help you on your journey, I am here.